ow-mods/owml/docs/content/pages/guides/getting_started.md

 ## Building The Mod

 Now that we know what the mod *should* do, let's make sure it actually does it.
-Building your mod should be as simple as pressing "Solution -> Build Solution" in the menu bar, if you get an error involving Visual Studio not being able to find a path, please see the section below, otherwise skip to "Running The Game"
+Building your mod should be as simple as pressing "Solution -> Build Solution" in the menu bar, if you get an error involving Visual Studio not being able to find a path, please see the section below, otherwise skip to "Running The Mod"

 ### Fixing .csproj.user